aimms/documentation/webui/css-styling.rst

         content: "\e898";
     }

-You need to pick the name of the desired icon class and assign it to the icon field in the model specification. eg: :token:`icofont-brand-adidas`
+You need to pick the name of the desired icon class and assign it to the icon field in the model specification. e.g., :token:`icofont-brand-adidas`